 Covered Services are subject to change due to changes in federal and state law; changes in Medicaid Program policy; and changes in medical practice, clinical protocols, or technology.
 Services are coordinated and authorized without regard to any previous coverage, pre-existing conditions, prior diagnoses, receipt of any prior health care services, health status, confinement in a health care facility, or for any other reason.
 Acute care services and service coordination are provided to members residing in a nursing facility or an ICF/IDD if the services are not provided as part of the daily rate of those facilities.
-Services are coordinated with facility-based LTSS providers providing non-capitated services and will include acute care and service coordination to those members who are enrolled in an HCBS Waiver not integrated into STAR Kids.
+Services are coordination to those members who are enrolled in an HCBS Waiver not integrated into STAR Kids.
 Community- based Long Term Services and Supports (LTSS) are provided for individuals under the age of 21 with complex medical needs as a cost-effective alternative to living in a Nursing Facility.